amit-dali/minikube/README.md

 (1) execute bash shell script minikube_setup.sh from minikube/setup
    --> bash minikube_setup.sh

 Step (2) excute.
 This takes care whole implementation of Main task.
 You can read setup.sh, which has steps for same.
-Main login is in minikube/ansible/assignment1.yml
+Main login is in minikube/ansible/assignment1.yml. setup.sh file is in minikube/setup/
    --> bash setup.sh